Image Name

 For typical indoor chemical‑processing environments, you can opt for cost‑effective epoxy‑based heavy‑duty anti‑corrosion coatings to keep procurement costs under control.
 For outdoor applications exposed to severe corrosion over extended periods, we recommend a premium heavy‑duty anti‑corrosion system paired with a fluorocarbon topcoat to significantly extend the overall maintenance interval.

-Techniques for Post-Application Maintenance and Longevity Extension of Heavy-Duty Anti-Corrosion Coatings
+Techniques for Post-Application Curing and Longevity Extension of Heavy-Duty Anti-Corrosion Coatings

-After the application of heavy-duty anti-corrosion coatings is completed and the system is put into service, regular inspections and maintenance can effectively extend the service life of the entire protective system, thereby further reducing the user’s long-term total cost.
+After the application of heavy-duty anti-corrosion coatings and their commissioning, regular inspections and maintenance can effectively extend the service life of the entire protective system, thereby further reducing the user’s long-term total cost.

 Key Points for Regular Inspections of Paint Films Under Normal Operating Conditions

-Repair Procedure for Localized Damage to Heavy-Duty Anti-Corrosion Coatings
+Repair Procedure for Locally Damaged Areas with Heavy-Duty Anti-Corrosion Coating

 If localized damage is detected in the heavy-duty anti-corrosion coating, first thoroughly remove the aged paint film from the area surrounding the damaged zone.
-After sanding to create a smooth transition slope, apply additional coats layer by layer in accordance with the original coating system’s specified sequence, ensuring that the repaired area maintains protective performance consistent with the original system.
+After sanding to create a smooth transition slope, apply additional coats layer by layer, following the original coating system’s sequence, to ensure that the repaired area maintains the same protective performance as the original coating system.

 Frequently Asked Questions